 Your vet will give you instructions on how often to clean the area and give your pup the appropriate medications.
 As long as you follow your vet’s home treatment regimen, most hot spots quickly improve within 3-7 days.

 Flea control and proper bathing and grooming may be your best bets against future hot spots.
 However, many of the conditions that trigger hot spots are chronic problems, like allergies and ear infections.

 So it’s important to identify and manage the underlying cause to prevent recurring hot spots and skin problems.

-If you suspect your dog’s recurring hot spots could be due to allergies, contact your vet to discuss your dog’s allergy symptoms.
+If you suspect your dog’s recurring hot spots could be due to allergies, contact your vet to discuss your dog’s symptoms.
 You can also help identify your dog’s specific sensitivities to food and environmental factors through an at-home dog allergy test, like the EasyDNA Dog Allergy Test.
 Learn more in our dog allergy test kit reviews.

 Relieving Boredom & Stress